 • Smart bottles and water tracking apps provide no information about body water losses (intakes only)

-• Sweat patches cannot estimate whole body sweat losses accurately
+• Sweat patches cannot yet estimate whole body sweat losses accurately

-• Existing sweat prediction equations are inaccurate and can lead to serious over-drinking in particular
+• Existing sweat prediction equations are not sport-centric

-• Natural complement to smart water bottle technology
+• Natural complement to sweat patch and smart fluid delivery technologies

 • > 90% accuracy